 - Have your symptoms gotten worse over time?

 - Do you have pelvic pain?
 If yes, how severe is the pain?

 - Does anything seem to trigger your symptoms, such as coughing or heavy lifting?

 - Do you have urine leakage (urinary incontinence)?

 - Have you had an ongoing (chronic) or severe cough?

-- Is heavy lifting involved in your work or daily activities?
+- Do you often lift heavy objects during work or daily activities?

 - Do you strain during bowel movements?

 - Do you have any other medical conditions?

 - What medications, vitamins or supplements do you take?